 Some blame the cultural change towards more liberal and westernised ways.
 For example, women wearing revealing Western clothing and going out with male friends and openly socialising, and in particular, freely available pornography and other sexual content on the Internet.

-Middle classes in India today with affluent lifestyles are emerging but the divide is also getting bigger between them and the poor, where socially deprived men in particular are seeing, watching and experiencing an India which is very different to their less privileged lifestyles.
+Middle classes in India today with affluent lifestyles are emerging but the divide is also getting bigger between them and the poor, where socially deprived men, in particular, are seeing, watching and experiencing an India which is very different to their less privileged lifestyles.
 Therefore, they feel they can have what they want with force, in this case, sex.

-Unless a major shift in the India’s attitudes toward sexual violence takes place and rape is not fully acknowledged as a serious and explicit crime, any measures put in by politicians will be a mere plaster on a wound which is far deeper and bigger in the nation’s flesh.
-And sadly, sexual rape and violence against women is likely to continue and be ‘accepted’ as part of the fabric of India’s society today.
+Unless a major shift in India’s attitudes toward sexual violence takes place and rape is not fully acknowledged as a serious and explicit crime, any measures put in by politicians will be a mere plaster on a wound which is far deeper and bigger in the nation’s flesh.
+And sadly, sexual rape and violence against women are likely to continue and be ‘accepted’ as part of the fabric of India’s society today.